 - Delirium, stupor, coma

-Show up for all shifts, on time, appropriately attired (scrubs or business attire, no dangling hair, no open toe shoes), ready to work, with a pen and a stethoscope.
-If an emergency arises preventing you from working your shift or you are ill, call Christy Graham, 915-215-4624, and/or the attending in the ED, UMC (915) 521-7700, Las Palmas (915) 521-1266, or Children’s (915) 298-5443.
-The absentee policy during this rotation allows you up to 16 hours of missed shift work and complete the course if the missed shifts are for excused absences (illness, residency interview or family emergency).
+If an emergency arises preventing you from working your shift or you are ill, e-mail the Clerkship Coordinator and PLFClerkhsipAbsence.com The absentee policy during this rotation allows up to 16 hours of missed shift work if the missed shifts are for excused absences (illness, residency interview or family emergency).
 You will be required to make up any excused absence (if more than 16 hours) to complete the rotation.
-Contact Christy to reschedule any shift that needs to be rescheduled for any other reason.
+Contact the Clerkship Coordinator to reschedule any shift that needs to be rescheduled for any other reason.
 Should an MS-4 request changes to the schedule after being published, it is also the MS-4’s responsibility to assist in assuring all duty hour requirements/restrictions have been met.
 Any shift changes should be requested a minimum of 48 hours in advance, excluding weekend hours, to ensure timely change to the schedules.

-We have a strict no show policy.
-If you do not show up for a scheduled shift without notification, this will result in a grade of FAIL on lack of professionalism grounds and you will be required to retake the course in its entirety to receive a PASS.
+We have a strict ‘No-Show’ policy.
+If you do not show up for a scheduled shift or required activity without notification, you will be dropped from the course, based on a lack of professionalism and you will be required to retake the course in May to receive a PASS.
 It is your responsibility to know when you are scheduled to be in the ED.

 You will usually be assigned to a single ED attending for each shift when you arrive in the ED.
 Your attending may request you work with a Senior Resident.
 Typically, you are expected to act as the primary provider for the patients you see on these shifts.
-You will do a focused H&P, and then present the patient to the faculty with a differential diagnosis and diagnostic and therapeutic management plan.
-Students will be assigned 106 clinical hours in the emergency department in shifts varying in length, but never more than 12 hours.
+You will do a focused H&P, and then present the patient to the faculty with a differential diagnosis along with a diagnostic and therapeutic management plan.
+Each MS-4 will be assigned 98 clinical hours in the emergency department in shifts varying in length, but not more than 12 hours.
 You will be required to work nights and weekends.
-You may request to be off up to 3 dates to be off the schedule during the rotation.
+You may request up to 3 dates to be off the schedule during the rotation.
 Requests can be given to the Clerkship Coordinator prior to the rotation starting.
-If you need to make additional shift changes you may work these out with your classmates and inform Christy of any shift swaps.
+If you need to make additional shift changes, you may work these out with your classmates and inform the Clerkship Coordinator of any shift swaps.
 Shift scheduling is required to abide by the school’s duty hour policy.
 It is also required that you are available on the first and last day of the clerkship, per school policy.

-All patients are to be presented to faculty before orders are written, before pelvic, rectal, and hernia exams, and before any procedures are done.
+All patients are to be presented to faculty before orders are written, before pelvic and rectal exams, and before any procedures are done.
 You are not to do any of these things without direct physician observation.
-You must notify your faculty member of each patient you plan to pick up and obtain their approval first.
-If a patient appears unstable (i.e. looks really sick, has respiratory distress, or has abnormal vital signs) then notify your attending immediately.
+You must notify and obtain approval from your faculty member for each patient you plan to pick up.
+If a patient appears unstable (i.e. looks really sick, has respiratory distress, or has abnormal vital signs) notify your attending or resident immediately.

 Do not leave the department without advising your faculty.
 Expect to eat your meals in the ED, although you will be allowed to leave the department to get food from the cafeteria.
 There is a refrigerator and microwave oven in the ED for physician/student use.